ggcameronnogg/SSFGM-Model/README.md

 ```

 ## Training the Example Data
 There are examples of features that have been extracted in example1.
 You can directly click “new_combined_model.ipynb” for training and verification.
+The example_surface_feature is uploaded to https://drive.google.com/drive/folders/1rtlc8DcBeV6yOxmlXIwjoT6VXuYgaIFg?usp=drive_link